-Hippopotamuses used to live and swim in the River Thames, and thanks to HippopoThames, a floating, wooden hippo sculpture by renowned Dutch artist Florentijn Hofman, that fact is becoming better known.
+Hippopotamuses used to live and swim in the River Thames in London, England, and thanks to HippopoThames, a floating, wooden hippo sculpture by renowned Dutch artist Florentijn Hofman, that fact is becoming better known.
 “HippopoThames” is a play on words, mixing the river’s name with the French word for hippopotamus: hippopotame.

 Hofman is best known for his giant floating rubber duck.
 This most recent floating animal was inspired by a children’s book that belongs to his daughter.

-The installation is a part of the Totally Thames event and will be on display at Nine Elms on the South Bank from September 2-28, 2014.
+The installation is a part of the Totally Thames event, on display at Nine Elms on the South Bank from September 2-28, 2014.

 In the archives: more giant animals from Florentijn Hofman.